microsoft/scs25-copilot-studio-extensibility/docs/lab-02/index.md

 Now lets make sure the users of our agent can ask for content - and lets use a different option here.
 Instead of using knowledge, we will create a topic with an adaptive card.
 The adaptive card will be used to make sure not only text is shown, but also a bit of design is shown.

-We're now going to learn how to enhance our topic with adaptive cards and using advanced functionality of topics and nodes.

-Now that we created the new topic that handles the device requests, we need to update the **agent instructions** to invoke the topic.

 ## ✨ Enrich your agent with AI Prompts

 There is a lot of content available in our agent now, but we haven't shown one of the hidden gems of Copilot Studio yet: AI Prompts!